 - Check What Is For Sale First – You get a 20 percent bonus on the amount offered if you take store credit instead of a check.
 That is only a good deal if you already want to buy.
 Forcing yourself to buy things just to take advantage of store credit doesn’t make sense when you can get cash.
-Only take the store credit if you know there are things to buy.
+Only take the store credit if you know you want to buy cheaper baby clothes.

-- Don’t Bother Without Brand Names – The way the OUC business works is that they buy brand name clothing that they can resell for used, but brand name prices.
+- Don’t Bother Without Brand Names – The way the OUC business works is that they buy brand name clothing that they can resell for used, but still with the boost from being a brand name price.
 I saw long sleeve Jumping Beans shirts on sale for $7.50.
-That comes out to just under half the typical online retail price of $16 and even less than what you would pay at full-price in a store.
-That math doesn’t work for baby clothes that you bought for $3.50 on sale at Target.
+That comes out to just under half the typical online retail price of $16 and even less than what you would pay at full price in a store.
+That math doesn’t work for baby clothes that you bought for $3.50 on sale at Target though.

 Is It Worth Selling Kid’s Clothes to Once Upon a Child?

 I don’t mean to single out Once Upon a Child here.
 It just happens to be the place I went.
 I assume that most other kid’s consignment shops work similarly.
 However, I think the key is to determine whether you would get more value out of the tax deduction than out of the secondhand sale.

 For example, if you are in the 30 percent tax bracket, and a nice sweater provides a $5.00 deduction, then you are netting $1.50 off your income taxes.
 If OUC or whoever is only offering a dollar, then you are losing money.